 Combining Procedures For Enhanced Weight Loss and Minimized Risks

-SADI-S (single anastomosis duodeno-ileal bypass with sleeve gastrectomy) is a variation of the traditional duodenal switch procedure.
+SADI-S (single anastomosis duodeno-ileal bypass with sleeve gastrectomy) also known as SIPS (Stomach Intestinal Pylorus-Sparing procedure) is an enhanced gastric sleeve surgery and a variation of the traditional duodenal switch procedure.
 It minimizes your caloric intake by making both restrictive and malabsorptive changes to your gastrointestinal tract.
 First, the stomach is reduced by about 70% using the gastric sleeve technique, restricting the amount of food you can eat at one time.
 Next, 400 to 600 centimeters of the small intestine are bypassed, reducing the amount of nutrient absorption that takes place as you digest your food.
 These changes, in combination with regular exercise and a refined diet, can help you lose 70-90% of your excess weight.

 SADI-S or Traditional Duodenal Switch?

 If your BMI is 50 or higher, we may instead recommend a biliopancreatic diversion with duodenal switch, which bypasses more of the small intestine for greater malabsorptive effects.